drivebrandstudio/Craft5-UI/README.md

 - Preview endpoint
 - Revalidate endpoint

+## Roadmap
+- Add sitemap xml generator (using SEO plugin from CraftCMS)
+- Add SEO (Using SEO pluging from CraftCMS)

 ## Steps
 1. Begin these once the CraftCMS project is running successfully
 1. Use this template to create a new repository